-"An N.A.
-Group ought never endorse, finance, or lend the N.A. name to any related facility or outside enterprise, lest problems of money, property or prestige divert us from our primary purpose."
+"An N.A. group ought never endorse, finance, or lend the N.A. name to any related facility or outside enterprise, lest problems of money, property or prestige divert us from our primary purpose."

-Our Sixth Tradition tells us some of the things we must do to preserve and protect our primary purpose.
-This Tradition is the basis for our policy of non-affiliation and is extremely important to the continuation and growth of Narcotics Anonymous.
+Our Sixth Tradition tells us some of the things that we must do to preserve and protect our primary purpose.
+This tradition is the basis for our policy of non-affiliation and is extremely important to the continuation and growth of Narcotics Anonymous.

-Let's take a look at what this Tradition says.
+Let's take a look at what this tradition says.
 The first thing a group ought never do is endorse.
 To endorse is to sanction, approve or recommend.
 Endorsements can be either direct or implied.
-We see direct endorsements everyday in T.V. commercials.
-An implied endorsement is one that is not specifically stated,
+We see direct endorsements every day in television commercials.
+An implied endorsement is one that is not specifically stated.

 Many other organizations wish to ride on the N.A. name.
-To allow them to do so would be an implied endorsement and a violation of this Tradition.
+To allow them to do so would be an implied endorsement and a violation of this tradition.
 Hospitals, drug recovery houses, probation and parole offices are some of the facilities we deal with in carrying the N.A. message.
 While these organizations are sincere and we hold N.A. meetings in their establishments, we cannot endorse, finance or allow them to use the N.A. name to further their growth.
-However, we are willing to carry the N.A. principles into these institutions to the addicts who still suffer so that they can make the choice.
+However, we are willing to carry the N.A. principles into these institutions, to the addicts who still suffer so that they can make the choice.

-The next thing we ought never to do is finance.
+The next thing we ought never do is finance.
 This is more obvious.
 To finance means to supply funds or to help support financially.

-The third thing warned against is lending the N.A. name to fulfill the purposes of other programs.
-For example, several times other programs have tried to use Narcotics Anonymous as part of their "services offered" to help justify funding.
+The third thing warned against in this tradition is lending the N.A. name to fulfill the purposes of other programs.
+For example, several times other programs have tried to use Narcotics Anonymous as part of their services offered, to help justify funding.

-This Tradition also tells us "who."
-A related facility is any place that involves N.A. members.
-It might be a halfway house, a detox center, a counseling center, a clubhouse or any one of a number of such places.
+Further the tradition tells us that a related facility is any place involving N.A. members.
+It might be a halfway house, a detox center, a counseling center, or a clubhouse.
 People are easily confused by what is N.A. and what are the related facilities.
-Recovery houses which have been started or staffed by N.A. members have to take care that the differentiation is clear.
-Perhaps the most confusion exists when it involves a clubhouse situation.
-Newcomers and even older members often identify the clubhouse with Narcotics Anonymous.
-We should make a special effort to let these people know that these are not the same.
-The second "who" are outside enterprises.
-An outside enterprise is any agency, business venture, religion, society, organization, related activity, or any other Fellowship.
-Most of these are easy to identify, except for the other Fellowships.
-Narcotics Anonymous is a separate and distinct Fellowship in its own right.
+Recovery houses that have been started or staffed by N.A.

+members have to take care that the differentiation is clear.
+Perhaps the most confusion exists when it involves a clubhouse.
+Newcomers and older members often identify the clubhouse with Narcotics Anonymous.
+We should make a special effort to let these people know that these facilities and N.A. are not the same.
+An outside enterprise is any agency, business venture, religion, society, organization, related activity, or any other fellowship.
+Most of these are easy to identify, except for the other fellowships.
+Narcotics Anonymous is a separate and distinct fellowship in its own right.
 Our problem is addiction.
-The other Twelve Step Fellowships specialize in other problems, and our relationship with them is one of "cooperation, not affiliation."
-The use of literature, speakers, and announcements of other Fellowships in our meetings constitutes an implied endorsement of an outside enterprise.
+The other Twelve Step Fellowships specialize in other problems, and our relationship with them is one of cooperation, not affiliation.
+The use of literature, speakers, and announcements from other fellowships in our meetings constitutes an implied endorsement of an outside enterprise.

-This Sixth Tradition goes on to warn us what may happen: "lest problems of money, property or prestige divert us from our primary purpose."
-These often become obsessions and shut us off from our spiritual aim.
+The Sixth Tradition goes on to warn us what may happen: "lest problems of money, property or prestige divert us from our primary purpose."
+These problems often become obsessions and shut us off from our spiritual aim.
 For the individual, this type of abuse can be devastating; for the group, it can be disastrous.
-When we as a group waver from our primary purpose, addicts die who might have found recovery.
+When we, as a group, waver from our primary purpose, addicts who might have found recovery die.